luigisaetta/jobs_bp/bp.md

 [test40.py](./test40.py) is an example that you can use if you want to add a custom score.py (useful for Model deployment)

-Another example where you need to use a zip file is when you neeed to access **ADWH**.
+Another example where you need to use a zip file is when you need to access **ADWH**.
 In this situation you need to add to your files the wallet.